computefoundation/gnu-linux-shell-scripting/README.md

 # Contributing

-The goal of Linux-shell-base is to revive the UNIX philosophy as much as possible to provide a foundation for efficient computing.
+The goal of Linux-shell-base is to revive the UNIX philosophy in free/libre and open source software as much as possible.
 Contributions are therefore more than welcome.

 If you would like to help and contribute, please ensure that your contribution adheres to the principles and rules listed above.
 A reason and/or explanation on how it can be changed may be given if it doesn't.
 (Please send an email to ensure a solution will be accepted).
 Finally, changes will be applied by Linux-shell-base if the contribution does not conform to the respective [guideline][wiki].